bradmeyn/bradmeyn/README.md

 ## How I got into coding

 "Learn to code" was something I would put each year on my new years resolutions.
-I thought I might be able to utilise it with my current job, replicating some of the financial tools I'd built for work.
+I had been curious how websites were made and I thought it might be possible to make some interactive tools for work.
 I started taking some online courses before work every morning and really enjoyed it.
-I like learning new things & this is constant with development.
+I like learning new things and this is constant with development.
 There is also a satisfying feedback loop where you learn something new and then get to see it in action live on the web (or at least on localhost).

 ## Changing Careers